GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2025-12-12 17:26:52 IST
+This content is dynamically generated in Indian Time (IST): 2025-12-12 18:16:22 IST

 Current Weather in Coimbatore:
-Temperature: 28.88 °C
+Temperature: 27.88 °C
-Condition: broken clouds
+Condition: haze